zhemao/pathfinder/README.md

 project directory and directing your browser to the root URL.

-Pathfinder is of course named after the Mars Pathfinder lander, which was the subject of an intense "remote debugging" session to fix a priority inversion in its control software.
+Pathfinder is of course named after the Mars Pathfinder lander, which was the subject of a famous "remote debugging" session to fix a priority inversion in its control software.